prasadsurase/prasadsurase.github.io/source/_posts/2016-05-31-identifying-and-creating-components-in-react.markdown

 });
 ```

-Now that the skeleton is in place, lets add some data.
-Lets fix the form first.
-Since, the form is the only place in the
+Now that the components skeleton is in place, lets start making changes for dynamic data.
+Lets fix the _TransactionForm_ first.
-application from where data is going to be inserted, lets add states *date*, *reason* and *amount* to the _TransactionForm_ component.
+Since, the _TransactionForm_ is the only place in the application from where data is going to be inserted, lets add states *date*,
+*reason* and *amount* to the _TransactionForm_ component.

 ```javascript
 var TransactionForm = React.createClass({